-A company benefits from image tagging because of how quickly they can get images organized and how accessible their images become to users.
-When a user searches their website, they can find what they need based on simple keywords – the time saved on keywording is immense.
+A company benefits from image tagging because of how quickly they organize images and how accessible their images become to users.
+When a user searches their website, they can find what they need based on simple keywords.
+The time saved on keywording is immense.

-An example of this in action is a company receives a large amount of digital photos and it needs to get them operational for use among team members.
-This typically requires getting them sorted and organized, usually with the help of metadata management.
+An example of this in action is a company receives a large amount of digital photos and it needs to get them operational for team members.
+This requires sorting and organizing.
 Before this can happen, the images need to be tagged.
-Without the right software, they would have to one-by-one look at photos and manually apply keywords to them.
+Without the right software, they would have to manually apply keywords to them.
 Image tagging automatically analyzes and tags, saving thousands of hours.
-Automatic tagging comes standard in a digital asset management system or file management solution.
+Automatic tagging comes standard in a digital asset management or file management solution.

 In the second image, there’s only one object.
 This gives the image tagging program a chance to easily rank the keywords by a percentage or decimal because the object is an exact something (dog).

 To illustrate this, think of a cash register.
-Every time the cashier swipes an item through, its given a price on a receipt.
+Every time the cashier swipes an item through, it’s given a price on a receipt.
 Image tagging is the swiping of items.
-Keywords are the prices, and metadata are the prices.
+Keywords and metadata are the prices.
 Therefore, image tagging is the process, and metadata is simply a product of the process.

-The time saved and efficiency created is too much to pass up on, so make sure your company implements an image tagging system as soon as possible.
-To learn more about the power of image tagging and digital asset management, check out our free ebook below:
+The time saved and efficiency with image tagging is too much to pass up on.
+Make sure your company implements an image tagging system as soon as possible.